 We carry pistols because they are small, lightweight, and concealable.
 We hope they are enough to get us out of trouble and cause an assailant to stop their attack.
 But no one purposely goes to into battle armed only with a pistol.
 A long gun is more effective, more accurate, has better stopping power, and longer ranger than the pistol.

-We may be approaching a time in society where the treat is so significant that a compact pistol may not be sufficient to provide the stopping power and level of protection you need.
+We may be approaching a time in society where the threat is so significant that a compact pistol may not be sufficient to provide the stopping power and level of protection you need.
 Hence the potential need to have a long gun close at hand.

 For example, if you think you need extra fire power because your car could be stopped by a violent mob intent on attacking you, you might choose to carry an additional gun so that you can more effectively protect yourself.
 In that scenario, here are a few car gun suggestions that would go well with your standard concealed carry pistol.